 More information about death certificates can be found at the following websites:

 - Maryland Department of Health and Mental Hygiene

 For families that are either out of town or otherwise unavailable to meet with us in-person to make arrangements, the following documents are available for download.
 You will need Adobe Acrobat Reader to view the documents below, you may download it for free here.

-This form is to be completed by the next of kin to authorize the cremation of an individual.
+The next of kin must complete this form to authorize the cremation of an individual.
 It cannot be signed in advance, and, if not signed in our presence, it must be notarized.
 This form may be emailed or faxed to us; we request the hard copy to be mailed.